AlanFoster/alanfoster.github.io/src/pages/workshops/jest/mocks/index.markdown

 ## Your turn

-Add an additional test test for when there are multiple movies return from the movies endpoint.
+Add an additional test for when there are multiple movies return from the movies endpoint.

 ```spoilers javascript